Get RICH or Die Scaling: Profitably Trading Inference Compute for Robustness

 \section{Experiments}

-We aim to understand when and how inference compute can provide robustness benefits in the presence of strong (multimodal and gradient-based) attacks. \citet{zaremba2025trading} used the Attack-Bard dataset \citep{dong2023robust} to study such attacks, finding \texttt{o1-v} obtained low accuracy (a high attack success rate) even with scaled inference compute -- see Appendix \ref{sec:frontier_bard} for details.
+We aim to understand if and when inference compute can provide robustness benefits in the presence of strong (multimodal and gradient-based) attacks. \citet{zaremba2025trading} used the Attack-Bard dataset \citep{dong2023robust} and \texttt{o1-v} model to study this question, finding a high attack success rate (low prediction accuracy) even after inference compute was scaled -- see Appendix \ref{sec:frontier_bard} for details.

-In Section \ref{sec:black_box}, we show that use of a robustified base model allows inference compute's benefits to be achieved in the presence of the strong attacks in Attack-Bard.
-This result was predicted by the \shortname and provides practical benefits: models can leverage inference compute to better resist strong black-box attacks if they are first robustified, even with lightweight adversarial finetuning \citep{schlarmann2024robustclip}.
+In Section \ref{sec:black_box}, using the same dataset of strong attacks (Attack-Bard), we show that use of a robustified base model enhances the robustness benefits of test compute scaling.
+This result was predicted by the \shortname and has practical implications: models can more efficiently use inference compute to resist strong black-box attacks if they are first robustified, even with lightweight adversarial finetuning \citep{schlarmann2024robustclip}.
 Prior to Section \ref{sec:black_box}, we rigorously test the \shortname, showing it explains similar trends that emerge with even stronger, white-box attacks.
 Section \ref{sec:injection} finds that a security specification is not sufficient to deter attacks, model training must grant the ability to enforce the specification in their presence (e.g., via compositional generalization).
 Section \ref{sec:ball} reveals that naively scaling inference compute enhances robustness further, in accordance with the \shortname and clearly demonstrating a phenomenon that was previously only observed in settings with weaker attacks on proprietary, RL-tuned reasoning models \citep{zaremba2025trading}.
 Section \ref{sec:non_robust} finds that, consistent with the \shortname, reducing the attack budget $\varepsilon$ to bring attacked data components closer to model training data strengthens inference compute's ability to grant robustness benefits in less-robustified models.